runtools/run/docs/content/reference/run-cli.md

 The `--@print` option is a convenient way to print the output of an expression.

-It is possible to achieve the same result using the @print resource built-in method.
-But in some cases, it is more convenient to use the `--@print` option.
+It is possible to achieve the same thing using the `@print` built-in method, but in some cases, it is more convenient to use the `--@print` option.

 For example, to print the output of a method, it might be possible to do: